We’ve created your account. To complete the process, please follow the link in your verification email that we’ve sent to your email address.

 Don’t worry if you don’t meet the criteria above, there will be other options available to you.
 Property Booking will be only too glad to advise on these.
 You can also contact your local Help to Buy agent who will assess your housing needs and your next steps.

 Buying through shared ownership doesn’t mean compromising on the location or quality of your new home.
 We have a huge choice of beautifully designed and fitted properties available, including high quality apartments, houses, maisonettes and town houses.
-From fabulous family houses in desirable towns such as Horsham in Sussex, to stunning contemporary apartments in a range of central London post codes, there truly is something for everyone.
+From fabulous family houses in desirable towns such as Horsham in Sussex, to stunning contemporary apartments available for shared ownership in London in a range of central post codes, there truly is something for everyone.

 First off, it gives you that all-important first foot on to the property ladder